ntlkontum/Project-4-Vietnamese-chatbot-using-LLM-RAG/README.md

 **Limitations:**
 1. Since it uses the Ctransformer library (model running on CPU), the performance is not high.
 You can use Transformer + Pytorch to run the model on GPU.
-2.Chat memory has not been designed to improve accuracy in responses.
+2. Chat memory has not been designed to improve accuracy in responses.
 3. The evaluation setup for comparing performance has not been implemented.